bixat/flexible_wrap/README.md

 # FlexibleWrap

-FlexibleWrap is a Flutter package designed to provide a flexible and customizable way to arrange widgets in a wrap layout.
-It allows developers to create dynamic layouts where widgets can wrap onto the next line based on available space, similar to how items behave in a shopping cart or a list of cards.
+FlexibleWrap is a Flutter widget that provides an advanced wrap layout with flexible spacing and RTL support.
+It automatically distributes available space between items in a row, similar to Wrap widget but with additional features:

+- Automatically expands items to fill available space in a single row
+- Supports right-to-left (RTL) text direction
+- Maintains consistent spacing between items
+- Handles dynamic wrapping based on parent constraints

+Perfect for implementing uniform grid layouts like product cards, image galleries, or any UI that requires evenly-spaced wrapped items.

 ## Showcase